-When it rained, the broad thoroughfare leading from the Colorado
+When it rained, the broad thoroughfare leading from the Colorado River

-rain, all the traffic kicked up a lot of dust.
+didn’t rain, all the traffic kicked up a lot of dust.

 Finally, city fathers decided it was high time that the capital

 of Texas have at least one paved street and hired a contractor

 to lay bricks for Congress Avenue’s 1.2 mile extent.
 One of those

 my great-grandfather.
-His nine-year-old son, my
+His nine-year-old son, my grandfather, later

-transition from hick town to city.
+hick town to city.

 The bricks used to pave Congress came by train from Thurber,

 then a bustling industrial city of 10,000 halfway between Fort

 Worth and Abilene.

 A company town if there ever was one, Thurber

-had its beginning in 1888 when the Texas and Pacific Co. began mining coal there.
+had its beginning in 1888 when the Texas and Pacific Co. began mining

-Brick.
+Union-Made Brick.
 TE Photo

 R.D.
 Hunter hired European immigrants to do the dirty work.
-A Scotsman who lived
+A Scotsman

-famously declared: “I will run my business or run it to Hell.” |
+money management, Hunter famously declared: “I will run my business

-looking for a way to take advantage of leftover non-commercial
+In 1897, looking for a way to take advantage of leftover non-commercial

 pea coal as well as the rich deposits of shale clay in the area, the

 company diversified and began manufacturing brick in addition to mining.